mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 Write a function that will return what value to add to the base card given the three other cards inputted.
 The function prototype is `int SecretSteps(const string& card_one, const string& card_two, const string& card_three);`.
 If two or more cards have the same value, use the card's suit to determine the order.

 The function `SecretSteps()` has very complicated logic if we mix integer values with string suits.
-Instead, write a function named `SuitMultiplier()` which maps a given card into a numerical range.
-For example, all the clubs will be the values 1 through 13, all the diamonds will be 14 through 26, all the hearts will be 27 through 39, and all the spades will be 40 through 52.
+Instead, follow the advice given in the tip to imagine the cards ordered by value and then by suit.
+Write a function named `SuitOffset()` which maps a given card's suit to an offset.

+* Clubs have a 1 offset
+* Diamonds have a 2 offset
+* Hearts have a 3 offset
+* Spaders have a 4 offset

+For example, _6C_, _6D_, _6H_, and _6S_ will have the values 6, 7, 8, 9 because _6C_ is 6 + 0, _6D_ is 6 + 1, _6H_ is 6 + 2, and _6S_ is 6 + 3.
 This way, comparing the three cards given to `SecretSteps()` is straightforward.
-The function prototype is `int SuitMultiplier(string suit);`.
+The function prototype is `int SuitOffset(const string& suit);`.
 The function takes a suit as a parameter and returns the starting index of that suit.

 Write a function `void ErrorMessage();` which prints out `"This program may only be used by a qualified technician.\n"` whenever an error is encountered.
 Exit with a return status of 1 when there is an error.

+You may wish to write functions that retrive the suit or value of a given card represented by a string.
+These are short utility functions that make your program more readable.

+* string Suit(const string& card);
+* string Value(const string& card);

 You shall use [cout](https://en.cppreference.com/w/cpp/io/cout) to print messages to the terminal.